ServiceStack/ServiceStack.Redis/README.md

 ### BasicRedisClientManager

-If don't want to use connection pooling (i.e. your accessing a local redis-server instance) you can use a basic (non-pooled) Clients Manager which creates a new `RedisClient` instance each time:
+If don't want to use connection pooling (i.e. you're accessing a local redis-server instance) you can use a basic (non-pooled) Clients Manager which creates a new `RedisClient` instance each time:

 ```csharp
 container.Register<IRedisClientsManager>(c =>